fdistor/angel_autoapplier/README.md

 ## Running the Program

-Given you completed the Prerequisites of this project, you need to edit two files before you can run this app.
+Given you completed the Prerequisites of this project, you need to edit two files before you can run this app. **This app must  not be run headless otherwise AngelList will detect you are a bot.**

 1. In `config/config.example.js`, edit the file name to be `config.js` and edit the following parameters:
 - `user` to be your email for AngelList (e.g. `hello@world.com`)